 Sample Workbook v1 For Hosted PowerPivot

-Or try this humorous example (based on real data) that examines UFO sightings – click image to view the application on Mr. Excel’s HostedPowerPivot site.
+Or try this humorous example (based on real data) that examines UFO sightings – click image to view the application on [link removed due to 404] Mr. Excel’s HostedPowerPivot site.

 Click Image to View the Live APPLICATION